lucasdietrich/AVRTOS/readme.md

 ### Console debug

-Enabling configuration option `KERNEL_SCHEDULER_DEBUG` enables following logs :
+Enabling configuration option `CONFIG_KERNEL_SCHEDULER_DEBUG` enables following logs :
 - Before scheduler call :
     - `c` : Meaning that an interrupt planned to call the scheduler but the current thread is in cooperative mode.
 We restore the current thread same context that was only partially saved.
     - `s` : Afther the scheduler get called, there is still only one thread that is ready to be executed, and we restore the context that was partially saved.